Skip to main content

 Managed Cloud connectionmTLS-authenticated gateway communication with the AISIX Cloud control planeOutbound mTLS path to AISIX Cloud control plane

 Expose only the proxy listener to callers.
 Keep admin, metrics, OpenAPI, playground, and etcd on private networks.
-Metrics endpoints are unauthenticated, whether they are served on the admin listener or on a dedicated listener.
+Metrics endpoints are unauthenticated and served on the dedicated metrics listener.

 Use TLS or mTLS where network placement requires encrypted or mutually authenticated transport.
 If etcd TLS is enabled, the startup configuration must point to certificate files that the gateway process can read.